CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Theory

-Secondly, by only optimizing a variational wavefunction, the optimization cannot be misled by any non-physical, non-variational behavior in the PT correction, which can become more pronounced in the ASCI wave function when a relatively small number of determinants are used in the wave function.
+Secondly, by only optimizing a variational wave function, the optimization cannot be misled by any non-physical, non-variational behavior in the PT correction, which can become more pronounced if only a relatively small number of determinants are used in the ASCI wave function .
 Unregularized OOMP2 cannot dissociate bonds for instance, on account of the divergent nature of the perturbative corrrection\cite{stuck2013regularized,Lee2018kOOMP2} in the dissociation limit with restricted orbitals.
 Furthermore, orbital optimization that combines iterative amplitudes and perturbative amplitudes requires careful regularization of the perturbative amplitudes.\cite{Lawler2008penalty}

 Finally, orbital gradients are significantly less complicated and much less computationally expensive when only the variational wave function is optimized.
-Since it is not expected that including the PT correction will be significant, we feel this high cost cannot be justified.
-A final PT correction to the orbital optimized variational ASCI wave function should however still be calculated in the end, and extrapolations performed, when necessary.
+Since the PT corrections are not expected to be significant, we believe this high cost cannot be justified.
+A final PT correction to the orbital optimized variational ASCI wave function should however still be calculated in the end and extrapolations performed when necessary.